 Roderigo knew he had him, and reaching back into his pocket he pulled out a rag and wiped the blood away.
 “I'm not really a man, either,” he said, showing him the now clean and unblemished skin of his hands.
 “At least, not anymore.”

-“Please continue.”
-The strange voice said, each word reverberating ever so slightly.
-Both Roderigo and Ash looked up to see Twitch, standing there just beneath the top of the stairs, her arms dangling over the railing and gripping the bars.
+“Please continue,” a voice said, each word reverberating ever so slightly.
+Both Roderigo and Ash looked up to see Twitch, standing there just at the top of the stairs, her arms dangling over the railing and gripping the bars.
 “It sounds fascinating.”